 WordFence keeps stats of detected attack attempts – IP addresses, attempted login usernames etc. It can also be set to immediately block IP address of anyone trying to log in with “admin” username for example.

-If comments are allowed on the website, there are plugins (like Google Captcha (reCAPTCHA) by BestWebSoft) that prevent spam using subscriber comments.
+If comments are allowed on the website, there are plugins (like WordPress Captcha Plugin by Captcha Bank) that prevent spam using subscriber comments.
 WordPress Discussion options allow for limiting comments only to registered and logged in subscribers.
 If the option of subscribers having to get at least one approved comment before their comments are no longer held for moderation is enabled, the amount of spam is put to minimum.